petabyteboy/petabyteboy/README.md

 **Many of my projects are hosted over at [git.petabyte.dev](https://git.petabyte.dev/petabyteboy/).
 If something you are looking for isn't here, I have probably moved it there.**

 I'm non-binary.
-My pronouns are **they/them/...**.
-If your language doesn't have any common gender-neutral pronouns, you may use male or female pronouns, but gender-neutral pronouns are preferred.
+My English pronouns are **they/them/...**.
+In general I prefer gender neutral pronouns, but if your language doesn't support them, <strike>you may use female or male pronouns</strike> you should really consider recompiling your language with extended support for pronouns.

 I'm mostly a networking person.
 Many of my projects are related to network visualisation, such as [HopGlass](https://github.com/hopglass/), a tool widely used by wireless mesh networking projects across Germany.
 But I'm also a NixOS user, enthusiast and contributor.
 Declarative infrastructure deployment is the future. 🚀